Fishing the Famous White River

 Non-Angling Activities and Options

 The Ozarks boasts a number of activities and day trips everyone will love.
-Take a hike in the Buffalo National Forest and check out the Buffalo River, the first National River to be designated in the United States.
+Take a hike in the Buffalo National Forest and check out the Buffalo River, the first designated National River in the United States.
 Explore Lost Valley State Park where you’ll find several waterfalls, caves, old pines, and large bluffs on a well-paved trail.
 The White River Visitor Center in Bull Shoals, where you can explore the history of the White River and see the multiple world and state record replicas.
 Blanchard Springs Cavern Tours and Mirror Lake are also tranquil destinations an hour south.
-Branson, Missouri an hour north hosts plenty of live shows and a theme park.
+An hour north, Branson, Missouri hosts plenty of live shows and a theme park.
 There’s plenty to do and see here in Ozarks for everyone!

 Internet / Communication

 Wireless internet is available at all lodging accommodations.
 Cell phones have service in the Cotter area, but there is no reception at Riley’s Estates.

 The closest airport for guests to fly into and out of is the Springfield-Branson National Airport (SGF) located Springfield, Missouri which is about 2 hours from Cotter.
 Guests can then rent a car for transportation.

 Arkansas fishing licenses should be bought before arrival.
 Fishing licenses come in a 3-day, 7-day, or season.
 Anglers also need to purchase the required “Trout Permit.”
 They be easily purchased online before the trip by going to https://www.agfc.com/en/resources/licensing/